spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 import InfoBox from 'shared/components/InfoBox';

-# Add a Backup Location using Access Credentials
+# Add a Backup Location using the Access Credentials

-Suppose you want to add a backup location in Palette using long-term access credentials.
-In that case, you must accomplish the following actions.
+This how-to guide presents instructions for adding a backup location in Palette using the long-term access credentials method.
+Below is an overview of the steps involved:
 <br />

 1. Create a storage bucket to store the backup files.
 For example, if you configure the backup location in AWS, you will need an S3 bucket.
 Another example is if you configure the backup location in Azure, you will need a container in the Azure Storage account.